-Pegasus is proud to present the London premiere of Colin Riley’s Roads Shining Like River Up Hill After Rain, a setting for choir and cello of fragments of poetry by Edward Thomas, who died 100 years ago in the trenches of the first world war.
-The title of this work is taken from one of Thomas’s “ghost shards” – fragments of poetry – found on the poet when he was killed:
+Pegasus is proud to present the London premiere of Colin Riley’s Roads Shining Like River Up Hill After Rain, a setting for choir and cello of poetry by Edward Thomas, who died 100 years ago in the trenches of the first world war.
+The title of this work is taken from one of Thomas’s “ghost shards” – fragments of poetry – found on him after his death:

 Where any turn may lead to Heaven/Or any corner may hide Hell/Roads shining like river up hill after rain

 The composer has worked with writer Robert Macfarlane to fashion the text of the piece from this and other fragments of Thomas’s poetry.